8080labs/ppscore/README.md

 If the task is a classification, we compute the weighted F1 score (wF1) as the underlying evaluation metric (F1_model).
 The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
 The relative contribution of precision and recall to the F1 score are equal.
 The weighted F1 takes into account the precision and recall of all classes weighted by their support as described [here](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html).
 As a baseline score (F1_naive), we calculate the weighted F1 score for a model that always predicts the most common class of the target column (F1_most_common) and a model that predicts random values (F1_random).
 F1_naive is set to the maximum of F1_most_common and F1_random.
 The PPS is the result of the following normalization (and never smaller than 0):
 > PPS = (F1_model - F1_naive) / (1 - F1_naive)

+### Special cases

+There are various cases in which the PPS can be defined without fitting a model to save computation time or in which the PPS cannot be calculated at all.
+Those cases are described below.

-#### Special tasks
+#### Valid scores

-The special tasks all have predefined PPS scores.
-Those tasks exist for implementation reasons in order to communicate special cases and save computation time.
+In the following cases, the PPS is defined but we can save ourselves the computation time:
+- __feature_is_id__ means that the feature column is categoric (see above for __classification__) and that all categories appear only once.
+Such a feature can never predict a target during cross-validation and thus the PPS is 0.
-- __predict_id__ has a score of 0 because an ID column cannot be predicted by any other column as part of a cross-validation.
+- __target_is_id__ means that the target column is categoric (see above for __classification__) and that all categories appear only once.
+Thus, the PPS is 0 because an ID column cannot be predicted by any other column as part of a cross-validation.
 There still might be a 1 to 1 relationship but this is not detectable by the current implementation of the PPS.
-- __predict_constant__ has a score of 1 because any column and baseline can perfectly predict a column that only has a single value.
-It could be argued that the score should be 0 because the model is not better than the naive predictor.
-However, (so far) we chose to set a value of 1 in order to communicate that there is perfect predictive power.
+- __target_is_constant__ means that the target column only has a single value and thus the PPS is 0 because any column and baseline can perfectly predict a column that only has a single value.
+Therefore, the feature does not add any predictive power and we want to communicate that.
 - __predict_itself__ means that the feature and target columns are the same and thus the PPS is 1 because a column can always perfectly predict its own value.
+Also, this leads to the typical diagonal of 1 that we are used to from the correlation matrix.

+#### Invalid scores
+In the following cases, the PPS is not defined and the score is set to ``invalid_score``:
+- __target_is_datetime__ means that the target column has a datetime data type which is not supported.
+A possible solution might be to convert the target column to a string column.
+- __target_data_type_not_supported__ means that the target column has a data type which is not supported.
+A possible solution might be to convert the target column to another data type.
+- __empty_dataframe_after_dropping_na__ occurs when there are no valid rows left after rows with missing values have been dropped.
+A possible solution might be to replace the missing values with valid values.

 ## About
 ppscore is developed by [8080 Labs](https://8080labs.com) - we create tools for Python Data Scientists.
 If you like `ppscore` you might want to check out our other project [bamboolib - a GUI for pandas DataFrames](https://bamboolib.com)